fabri1983/signaling_server/README.md

 ## Run with Docker and test Distributed Event Bus with Hazelcast
+**NOTE: currently not working since self-signed certificate needs to be added in Docker container jre keystore.
+WIP**
 - First pack the Signaling Server in a fat jar using default Spring Boot maven plugins:
 ```bash
 mvn clean package -P local,eventbus-hazelcast
 ```

 - **Create a multi layer Docker image**:
-In order to take advantage of less frequency libs changes the [Dockerfile](Dockerfile) defines a multi layer image, so next time image build is fired it only updates application code:
+In order to take advantage of less frequency libs changes the [Dockerfile](src/main/docker/Dockerfile) defines a multi layer image, so next time image build is fired it only updates application code:
 	- **Windows**
 	```bash